PythonDataScience24/pybrary/README.md

 #### What is pybrary?

 Pybrary is python applet written to help you manage your library of books.
-It will not only help you organize and look through your existing books, but recommend you new ones just to your needs.
-You can also get a nice overview of your collection through many different visualizations based on genre, length and many more.
+It will not only help you organize and look through your existing books, so you can statistically evaluate it manually and find new books, which will match your taste.
+You can also get a nice overview of your collection through many different visualizations based on genre, pages and many more.

 ## Installation & Usage